goodloops-ai/cline/codemods/mods/fork/README.md

 ### Package Identity
 - Changes `name` from "claude-dev" to "goodloops-dev"
-- Changes `displayName` from "Cline" to "Goodloops Dev"
+- Changes `displayName` from "Goodloops Dev" to "Goodloops Dev"
 - Changes `publisher` from "saoudrizwan" to "goodloops"
 - Updates `author` information
 - Updates repository URL and homepage

 ### Extension Identifiers
-- Updates view container ID from "claude-dev-ActivityBar" to "goodloops-dev-ActivityBar"
+- Updates view container ID from "goodloops-dev-ActivityBar" to "goodloops-dev-ActivityBar"
-- Updates view provider ID from "claude-dev.SidebarProvider" to "goodloops-dev.SidebarProvider"
+- Updates view provider ID from "goodloops-dev.SidebarProvider" to "goodloops-dev.SidebarProvider"
-- Updates tab panel ID from "claude-dev.TabPanelProvider" to "goodloops-dev.TabPanelProvider"
+- Updates tab panel ID from "goodloops-dev.TabPanelProvider" to "goodloops-dev.TabPanelProvider"
 - Updates command prefixes from "cline." to "goodloops."
 - Updates configuration properties from "cline." to "goodloops."